atanunq/viu/README.md

     viu [FLAGS] [OPTIONS] <FILE>...

 FLAGS:
-    -m, --mirror     Display a mirror of the original image -n, --name       Output the name of the file before displaying -v, --verbose    Output what is going on
+    -m, --mirror        Display a mirror of the original image -t, --transparent   Display transparent pixels in the color of the terminal -n, --name          Output the name of the file before displaying -v, --verbose       Output what is going on

 OPTIONS:
     -h, --height <height>    Resize the image to a provided height